Bye, bye London: British fashion star Green makes his Paris debut - France 24

 But there were no signs that he was slowing up, teasing his new looks to his millions of social media followers, as well an exhibition of his art in a Paris gallery.

+A clock motif for Louis Vuitton and a pleated trouser bottom that ends with a webbed-foot fan on two mismatched shoes was liked more than half a million times in a few hours.

-Over the New Year he predicted the eventual death of streetwear -- the fashion sub-genre of which he is one the kings.
+Over the New Year Abloh predicted the eventual death of streetwear -- the fashion sub-genre of which he is one the kings.

 "I would definitely say it is gonna die," he said.
-"It's time will be up... how many more T-shirts can we own, how many more hoodies, how many mores sneakers?" he asked.
+"Its time will be up... how many more T-shirts can we own, how many more hoodies, how many mores sneakers?"

-But he later clarified his comments, saying, "What we do is called design, it is not limited to being called 'streetwear'.
+But he later sought to clarify his comments, saying: "What we do is called design, it is not limited to being called 'streetwear'.

 "The moral of the story is beware of whatever box you are labelled as.
-Challenge it, defy it, do not be defined by it," Abloh added.
+Challenge it, defy it, do not be defined by it."

 © 2020 AFP